 Background

-The U.S. began regulating utilities to protect the public interest and limit monopoly pricing.
-In the past, utilities were granted exclusive service territories.
-Regulations required them to charge all consumers fair and reasonable rates.
-And services had to meet quality and safety standards.
-In exchange, the government allowed utilities to earn a reasonable profit, as determined by regulators.
-Since that time, telecommunications and some of the energy markets have now been opened to unregulated or lightly-regulated providers.
+The U.S. has regulated utilities to protect the public interest and limit monopoly pricing for over a century.
+Utilities are granted exclusive service territories.
+Because of this, rate regulation is needed to prevent high prices and other abuses associated with monopolies.
+Most states have laws that require public utilities to charge all consumers fair and reasonable rates and provide service that meets quality and safety standards.
+In exchange, the government allows utilities the opportunity to earn a reasonable profit or return on their investments, as determined by regulators.
+Telecommunications markets and some energy markets have been opened to unregulated or lightly regulated providers.